grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/mistake.md

 **Summary**

 A clear and concise description of the mistake.
-Does the mistake relate to documentation?
+Does the mistake relate to documentation, like a typo?
-Is it numerical?
+Did we provide the wrong reference or citation?

 **Proposed correction**